liusitusha/OrpheusDL-GUI/README.md

 If you change any setting in the "GUI Settings" tab, a "settings-GUI.json" will be generated in the "config" folder to store all the settings in the "GUI Settings" tab

+(It is normal for the two Info boxes "Download Complete" and "Settings Update" to pop up immediately after you click the download button when running the application for the first time.
+Afterwards, you can download normally when you start the application.)

 If you have better ideas, you can come to https://t.me/Tidal_Group .